nobody246/FSKExp/README.md

 # simpleFSK

-This is an incomplete experiment/WIP just for my own learning purposes.
+This is an incomplete experiment/WIP just for my own educational purposes.